 5) avoid spending time in your cabin – stay atop

 We made the mistake of hanging around our cabin way too long during our first cruise.
-I took forever getting ready for formal night while A sat and read, waiting for me to finish up.
+I would take too long to get ready or we would catch up on emails.
+One night, I took extra long to get ready for formal night and Andrew sat and read, waiting for me to finish up.
 He was so sick that evening that we decided spending time in the cabin was always a bad idea unless you were going to sleep or you had a balcony that would give you fresh air and a view of the sea.

 6) reserve a cabin on deck 3 or 4 and stay in the back of the ship

-Everyone has different ideas on where the best cabin locations are on a ship but I would recommend deck 3 or 4 and the back of the ship.
+Everyone has different ideas on where the best cabin locations for avoiding seasickness are on a ship but I would recommend deck 3 or 4 and the back of the ship.
 You feel the least amount of sway in those areas IMO.
+I would also highly recommend splurging on a window or balcony room; it’s amazing how much that stream of light helps.

 7) get enough sleep